sellersindustry/SherpaJS/README.md

 > [Development Notes](#development)

-SherpaJS empowers developers to effortlessly construct <ins>**modular and agnostic serverless web framework**</ins>.
+SherpaJS empowers developers to effortlessly construct <ins>**modular and agnostic serverless applications**</ins>.
 Developers can easily build serverless web server using a directory-based structure, inspired by NextJS and even import pre-built modules at endpoints.
 SherpaJS servers can then be compiled to a variety of different web platforms including Vercel Serverless and local Server (with more to come later).

 <br>